20598 - FINANCE WITH BIG DATA

 To feel comfortable in this course, you should have good command of standard data science and machine learning frameworks in Python (pandas, scikit-learn).
-Ideally, you'd also be somewhat familiar with essential software development methods (unit testing; version control with git).

 The object of study in this course is FinTech, a young but rapidly growing industry that is built around innovative digital financial services.
 Robo-advisors, crowdlenders, blockchains, smart contracts and tokens might well shape the future of financial industry.
 Nevertheless, it is all but easy to devise and grow profitable FinTech business models as this poses challenging demands not only on technological skills but also on the understanding of relevant competitive, regulatory and financial dimensions.
 Through a mix of lectures and projects, we develop an in-depth understanding of both the technological and the financial principles that lie at the heart of this emerging industry.

 Blockchains and Smart Contracts.

 Platform Finance: Rethinking Financial Intermediation and Financial Advice.

 - Understand key technological, strategic and regulatory aspects of new FinTech business models.

 - Identify productive uses of blockchain technology